k0pernicus/website/content/posts/how_to_make_a_bad_article.md

 }
 ```

-I used `clang` version 13.1.6 for this experiment.g
+I used `clang` version 13.1.6 for this experiment.

 After compiling the binaries, lets compare the size first:
 ```sh